 On 3 March I added 7,500 EUR to my portfolio from a tax deduction I received.
-Then one month later, on 5 April, I added another 7.5K, from that same deduction plus my salary to increasing the total deposits to 40,000 EUR.
+Then one month later, on 5 April, I added another 7.5K, from that same deduction plus my salary to increase the total deposits to 40,000 EUR.

 The main benefit of doing that is being back in the green, in terms of cash.
 While using margin after the first 7.5K deposit can be beneficial if the market moves up again, it does affect your gains since you have to pay a (relatively) small percentage of interest on the borrowed money.

 |Benchmark (BM)||BM rate||Credit||Debit|

 |EONIA (Euro Overnight Index Average)||-0.550%||0.0%||BM + 3,50% (=2.95%)|

 In other words, I pay 2.95% every year, calculated monthly.
 In practice, this means that over the last 3 months I paid approximately the following in interest:

 |5 May 2020||-8,40 USD (~ 7.75 EUR)|